Feneck91/WorldGuardInteractExt/README.md

       # Put  [] to accept all regions
       # regions: ["myworld.region_1", "myworld.region_2"],
       regions: [], # All regions
-      # May be inflame can work with other materials
+      # May be inflame can work with other materials.
+      # If empty, search all material.
+If no material remove this entry.
       inflame: ["FLINT_AND_STEEL", "FIRE_CHARGE"],
       # Here, use a regex to specify shovel (for example) you want (here all SHOVEL) or specify only some tools.
       # - You can use AIR to be able to extinguish firecamp with hand (not possible in Minecraft)